Military of the Islamic State: Foreign fighters in Iraq and Syria

-There are many foreign fighters in ISIL's ranks.
-In June 2014, The Economist reported that "ISIS may have up to 6,000 fighters in Iraq and 3,000–5,000 in Syria, including perhaps 3,000 foreigners; nearly a thousand are reported to hail from Chechnya and perhaps 500 or so more from France, Britain and elsewhere in Europe."
-Chechen leader Abu Omar al-Shishani, for example, was made commander of the northern sector of ISIL in Syria in 2013.
-According to The New York Times, in September 2014 there were more than 2,000 Europeans and 100 Americans among ISIL's foreign fighters.
-As of mid-September 2014, around 1,000 Turks had joined ISIL, and as of October 2014, 2,400–3,000 Tunisians had joined the group.
-An ISIL deserter alleged that foreign recruits were treated with less respect than Arabic-speaking Muslims by ISIL commanders and were placed in suicide units if they lacked otherwise useful skills.
-According to a UN report, an estimated 15,000 fighters from nearly 70 countries have travelled to Iraq and Syria to join militant groups, including ISIL.Reuters has stated that according to jihadist ideologues, 10 percent of ISIL's fighters in Iraq and 30 percent of its fighters in Syria are from outside those countries.
+There are many foreign fighters in IS's ranks.
+In June 2014, The Economist reported that IS "may have up to 6,000 fighters in Iraq and 3,000–5,000 in Syria, including perhaps 3,000 foreigners; nearly a thousand are reported to hail from Chechnya and perhaps 500 or so more from France, Britain and elsewhere in Europe."
+Chechen leader Abu Omar al-Shishani, for example, was made commander of the northern sector of IS in Syria in 2013.
+According to The New York Times, in September 2014 there were more than 2,000 Europeans and 100 Americans among IS's foreign fighters.
+As of mid-September 2014, around 1,000 Turks had joined IS, and as of October 2014, 2,400–3,000 Tunisians had joined the group.
+An IS deserter alleged that foreign recruits were treated with less respect than Arabic-speaking Muslims by IS commanders and were placed in suicide units if they lacked otherwise useful skills.
+According to a UN report, an estimated 15,000 fighters from nearly 70 countries have travelled to Iraq and Syria to join militant groups, including IS.

+Reuters has stated that according to jihadist ideologues, 10 percent of IS's fighters in Iraq and 30 percent of its fighters in Syria are from outside those countries.

-As of September 29, 2015, the CIA estimated that 30,000 foreign fighters had come to join ISIL.
+As of September 29, 2015, the CIA estimated that 30,000 foreign fighters had come to join IS.
 As of October 2015, 21% came from Europe, 50% from Western Asia or North Africa, and 29% from elsewhere; according to the Global Terrorism Index and other sources, they were of the following nationalities:

-List of nationalities of foreign fighters in ISIL
+List of nationalities of foreign nationals pledging to IS

-This is a list of nationalities of foreign fighters who joined ISIL from June 2014 to June 2018.
+This is a list of nationalities of foreigners who joined IS from June 2014 to June 2018.
 This list does not include citizens of Syria, or Iraq.
-This list includes women and children who joined ISIL, some of whom may have been noncombatants.
-In total, 41,490 non-Iraqis and non-Syrians joined ISIL's main branch in these countries (32,089 were adult men), of whom 7,366 (5,930 were adult men) returned to their countries of departure, sometimes to face charges; most of the rest are presumed dead.
+This list includes women and children who joined IS, many of whom were noncombatants.
+In total, 41,490 non-Iraqis and non-Syrians joined IS's main branch in these countries (32,089 were adult men), of whom 7,366 (5,930 were adult men) returned to their countries of departure, sometimes to face charges; most of the rest are presumed dead.